Find out about short-term and longer-term housing options if you're an EU citizen living in the UK.

 If you have nowhere to stay tonight

-- check if you are entitled to any help from the council
+- check if you qualify for emergency housing from the council

-If you have just arrived in the UK, staying for a while in private hostel accommodation (sometimes known as backpackers or travellers hostels) may be easier and cheaper than renting a flat.
+If you have just arrived in the UK, it may be easier and more affordable to stay for a time in private hostel accommodation (sometimes known as backpackers or travellers hostels) rather than renting a flat.

 You may be asked for a credit card or payment in advance if you are staying for more than a couple of nights.